sukoneck/resume/index.md

 <!--
-Icon made by www.flaticon.com/authors/smashicons from www.flaticon.com is licensed by creativecommons.org/licenses/by/3.0/ -->
+Source code by github.com/sukoneck/resume is hosted by GitHub Pages Site template by www.monique.tech/the-art-of-markdown Favicon made by www.flaticon.com/authors/smashicons from www.flaticon.com is licensed by creativecommons.org/licenses/by/3.0/ -->